WatchOutNewsAgency/wona.github.com/_posts/2026-05-03-inter-iit-techmeet-14.md

 <iframe title="IITR Inter IIT Tech Performance (2022 - 25)" aria-label="Stacked column chart" id="datawrapper-chart-IFIvN" src="https://datawrapper.dwcdn.net/IFIvN/3/" scrolling="no" frameborder="0" style="width: 100%; min-width: 100% !important; border: none; margin: 2em 0;" height="437" data-external="1"></iframe>
 <script type="text/javascript">window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r,i=0;r=e[i];i++)if(r.contentWindow===a.source){var d=a.data["datawrapper-height"][t]+"px";r.style.height=d}}});</script>

+<p style="text-align: center; font-size: 0.9em; color: #666; margin-top: -1em; margin-bottom: 2em;"><em>Note: For Inter IIT Tech Meet 12.0 (2023), the official leaderboard did not publish the final medal tally.
+The data represented for that year relies on internal participant accounts and word of mouth.</em></p>

 ## Selection

 Views on team selection varied across problem statements (PSs).
 It has been widely reported that for several PSs, including the ones with lower preparation, the selection process lacked sufficient rigor, with decisions occasionally based on 'connections' rather than demonstrated competence.
 In contrast, teams from more structured PSs reported thorough interviews and merit-based selection.

 ### Structural Factors

 The timing of General Secretary elections compounded these issues.
-Team selections had concluded before new student leadership was elected, limiting their ability to ensure consistency.
+Team selections for most PSs had concluded before new student leadership was elected, limiting their ability to ensure consistency.
 The role of "PS Leads" also created confusion: whether these were leadership positions or simply administrative points of contact remained unclear to many participants.

 When questioned about the selection and exact responsibilities of PS Leads, the Contingent Leadership clarified that: